 Additionally, if there is any data in the original table, SQL update script needs to be prepared and executed in order to correctly initialize the missing LineNum values and eliminate DB synchronization errors.

-Second approach is premised on the assumption that a predefined combination of input columns (or one column) can be used to uniquely identify each row of the input data consumed by a data entity.
+The second approach is premised on the assumption that a predefined combination of input columns (or one column) can be used to uniquely identify each row of the input data consumed by a data entity.
 Data entity is much of a View object and its primary key may include different set of fields than that found in the unique index of its primary data source table.
 In other words, we can build up a data entity with a primary key that contains almost any valid field from its data source(s) and get it working properly.
-However, there are a couple of important prerequisites:

 2) Incoming data must not violate data integrity enforced by the updated data sources that a data entity is built on.

 In our case, we’ll start with an assumption that the Name field (or combination of other fields) can be taken as a data entity primary key, even though it is part of the non-unique table index.
 Provided that incoming names are unique for each data row, we are not expected to have troubles during import.

 Standard "The natural key not found" validation check can be bypassed by using the following simple workarounds: